AmirSchreiber1/ChessGame/README.md

 # ChessGame
-This is an implementation of the popular game Chess in Java, presented as a mobile app.
+An implementation of the popular game in Java, as a mobile app.
 Both the graphical user interface and the underlying algorithms have been developed entirely from scratch.
 **Version 1.0:**
 The app offers four distinct game modes: